Khuda Zameen Se Gaya Nahin

 Khuda Zameen Se Gaya Nahin Hai is a 2009 Pakistani television series first broadcast simultaneously on PTV Home and Hum TV.
 It is written by Asghar Nadeem Syed and directed by Kashif Nisar.
-The cast of the series include Nauman Ijaz, Syed Jibran, Ayesha Khan, Sara Chaudhary, Ayub Khoso and Rasheed Naz.
-The series revolves around the terrorism in the tribal areas of the Pakistan and army's struggle to eliminate it.
+The cast of the series includes Nauman Ijaz, Syed Jibran, Ayesha Khan, Sara Chaudhary, Ayub Khoso, and Rasheed Naz.
+The series revolves around terrorism in Pakistan's tribal areas bordering Afghanistan and Pakistan Army's efforts to eliminate it.
 The title track of the series was performed by Rahat Fateh Ali Khan.